-- Triangle step and cut or thrust, cut around from the hanging guard created from the parry.
-The cut and seems more effective than the thrust
+- Triangle step and cut or thrust, The cut will be a cut around to oberhau and seems more effective than the thrust

 - If attacked on the sword hand side, simply block with the true edge in simple parry as noted above.

-- Erste Hut – “first guard” – Guard – Stand with the sword tip low and back on your offhand side, almost like the messer is in a sheath.
+- Erste Hut – “first guard” – Guard – Stand with the sword tip low and back on your offhand side.
 Handshake grip.